orospakr/looking-glass/README.md

 ## Looking Glass

 Android's Content Provider interface embodies so much of the same principles as RESTful HTTP.

-Expose your apps' Content Providers and make them into easily callable REST APIs.
+This app exposes your apps' Content Providers as easily callable REST APIs.
 All this is done on the phone; no external service is necessary.

 Try using some of your phone's providers via your favourite REST client library, like ActiveResource.